DataBiosphere/data-portal/content/contribute/data/analysis-tools-registry.md

     - Example Command to validate installation: docker run --entrypoint stream\_run\_test pinellolab/stream

 ### Visualization Component-Specific Optional Fields:

 - URL to implementation of this package in an active portal:
     - Please provide a URL to a simple page with a visualization demo.
     - In our examples we use “Mashups”, see example here https://github.com/eweitz/igv.js-react/blob/master/README.md#igvjs-in-react

 ## Packages Submitted in Collaboration with a Methodologist

-with separate maintenance of supporting scripts should provide parallel information for "methodologist" and "accessibility maintainer" for the following fields:
+With separate maintenance of supporting scripts should provide parallel information for "methodologist" and "accessibility maintainer" for the following fields:

 - Contact name
 - Contact email
 - Who to attribute